mrjcleaver/pipeline/README.md

 8. **Github CLI authentication**:
       - Generate a PAT in GitHub for the specific repo you're working with, ask Claude how to do this if you're not sure how.
       - Run claude, and prompt: authenticate to github CLI with the following PAT: then paste it in.
+9. **Commit your changes**
+   * The process of initializing claude-flow (with init) will have generated many files in e.g. .roo, .claude-flow, .claude etc. You probably want to checkpoint these, using a commit, before you proceed with issuing claude-flow commands.
+   * ```git commit```

 #### Option 2.
 DevPod
 - Feel free to follow the setup I've documented for my mac development environment [here](./mac_dev_setup).